xavier-campos-diaz/CBDE-Lab-/README.md

-# CBDE-Lab 6
+# CBDE-Lab 5

 ## Xavier Campos Diaz
 ## Pau Ruiz Escobar

-Repository for the sixth laboratory assignment of CBDE
+Repository for the fifth laboratory assignment of CBDE